QuantConnect/lean-cli/README.md

-  --iqfeed-password TEXT          Your IQFeed password --iqfeed-product-name TEXT      The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --bloomberg-organization TEXT   The name or id of the organization with the Bloomberg plugin subscription --bloomberg-api-type [Desktop|Server|Bpipe]
+  --iqfeed-password TEXT          Your IQFeed password --iqfeed-product-name TEXT      The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --bloomberg-organization TEXT   The name or id of the organization with the Bloomberg module subscription --bloomberg-api-type [Desktop|Server|Bpipe]
                                   The API type to use --bloomberg-environment [Production|Beta]